 Elements of Conversion Rate Optimisation

-Conversion rate optimisation uses different marketing techniques in order to direct the viewer towards your desired action.
+Conversion rate optimisation uses different marketing techniques to direct viewers towards your desired action.

-After you have generated interest in your business, it is now time to utilise conversion tactics to turn the potential customers into paying customers.
+After generating interest in your business, it is time to utilise conversion tactics to turn potential customers into paying customers.

 Here’s how.